 Show subscribers you care by sending a unique offer they can’t find anywhere else.
 For example, you could offer a freebie to all subscribers who buy the product via a link in your message.
 Or send them a unique promotional code they can use when they purchase.

-If you distribute information consistently on several platforms, you’ll generate more buzz and increase brand awareness.
+If you distribute information consistently via different online marketing channels, you’ll generate more buzz and increase brand awareness.
 So remember to use several channels to promote your content.
 This will increase the range and overall efficiency of any campaign.

 Each channel is different and has a distinctive user group.
-Depending on the nature of your business and the product or service you’re promoting, you can use Facebook, Twitter, LinkedIn, Instagram, or Pinterest.
+Depending on the nature of your business and the product or service you’re promoting, you can use email marketing, display advertising, PPC and social media like Facebook, Twitter, LinkedIn, Instagram, or Pinterest.
 In fact, here’s an article you’ll find useful if you want to launch your new product using social media.

 Do you have experience promoting a new product or service with email marketing?
 Please share your story in the comment section below.